ThingSet/thingset.github.io/docs/spec/v0.6/mappings/mqtt.md

 ### Reports

-Messages in text mode are published to the `report` path and the payload format must be the valid JSON data extracted from a ThingSet report.
+Messages in text mode are published to the `rpt` path and the payload format must be the valid JSON data extracted from a ThingSet report.

 **JSON name:value map, QoS 0/1**

-    report/{node-id}/{group}
+    rpt/{node-id}/{group}

 Messages can also be published directly in the binary format to the `r` path if the device does not support the text mode.